 Did You Know?

+No sour grapes.
 You could have foreign men worship you too.
-Go to India.
-You'd be sacred.
+Go to India, you'd be sacred.

 The Nanny Named Fran